aventure-cloud/eloquent-status-recorder/README.md

 Every time a status change happen two event will fire with attached the current eloquent model instance and the given status:
 - StatusChanging (Before status is saved)
-- StatusChanged (After status changed is performed)
+- StatusChanged (After status change is performed)